Effects of multi-channel AGN feedback in FIRE cosmological simulations of massive galaxies: Methods

 We also test the impact of cosmic ray feedback.
 The \NoBHCR~and \BH~models do not include any cosmic rays.
 In the ``\BHCR” model, cosmic rays are injected from both stellar and black hole sources.
-The CRs are spectrally resolved for protons and electrons, and 10\% of the initial kinetic energy from all stellar mechanical feedback processes (e.g. SNe and fast stellar winds) is injected in the form of CRs.
-Additionally, whenever mechanical outflows are injected from BHs, CRs are also injected with an efficiency of

-where $\epsilon^{\rm BH}_{\rm CR} = 10^{-3}$.
-For the CR scattering rate, we adopt the modified external driving model described in \S5.3.2 of \cite{Hopkins2022StandardObservations}, which is calibrated to reproduce the Voyager and AMS-02 observations from MeV to TeV energies in Milky Way-like simulations.
-In this model, the CR scattering rate depends on local plasma properties.
-Under local ISM conditions, this model produces similar scattering rates to common phenomenological models.
+The simulations with cosmic rays use methods previously reported in detail in previous FIRE papers \citep[][]{Hopkins2021ARegimes, Hopkins2022FirstSimulationsb, Hopkins2022StandardObservations}.
+We summarize key elements here.
+We stress upfront, however, that while the CR treatment is rather complex, this is by no means a `unique’ or `final’ model of CR feedback, as the uncertainties remain large.
+Instead, for the purpose of this study, we use this CR model mainly as one stronger variant of the feedback model.

+Most previous galaxy formation simulations that have included CRs, including previous FIRE simulations \citep[][]{Chan2019CosmicEmission, Hopkins2020ButFormation, 2021MNRAS.501.3640H} have used a `single-bin’ treatment in which CRs are represented as a second fluid with relativistic energy density in a single effective energy bin.
+Furthermore, most of these simulations have assumed that the CRs diffuse in space following a prescribed diffusion coefficient $\kappa$ that is constant in space and in time.

+The CR runs in this paper relax both the single-bin and constant $\kappa$ assumptions.
+The runs explicitly evolve a CR distribution function (DF) $f({\bf x}, {\bf p}, t, s, ...)$ as a function of position {\bf x}, CR momentum {\bf p}, time $t$, and CR species $s$, using the algorithm described in \cite{Hopkins2021ARegimes}.
+This moments-based method uses a closure akin to the M1 closure in radiation hydrodynamics and assumes that the DF is gyrotropic.
+The momentum-space evolution is integrated in every resolution element using the finite-momentum-space-volume method from \cite{2020MNRAS.491..993G}.

+The runs in this paper evolve a CR network consisting of protons, electrons, and positrons.
+The injection of CRs models unresolved first-order Fermi acceleration at reverse shocks driven by mechanical feedback from SNe, stellar winds and (if applicable) AGN outflows.
+Specifically, CRs are injected with an initial spectrum of CR momentum $dj \propto p^{-4.2} d^3{\bf p}$, where $dj$ is the CR injection rate in an infinitesimal momentum volume element.
+The injection spectra are normalized such that 10\% of the initial (pre-shock) kinetic energy of the stellar feedback ejecta goes into protons and 2\% into leptons, consistent with theoretical models and empirical constraints on CR acceleration.
+For AGN feedback, if applicable, CRs are injected with an efficiency parameterized by a total energy injection rate (in the same ratio for protons and leptons)